Concurrent Processing¶

 Structured Concurrency¶

-Haiway follows the structured concurrency paradigm where all spawned tasks are tied to their parent scope:
+Haiway follows structured concurrency where tasks are managed through scope task groups:

 Context Propagation¶